kparc/bcc/README.md

 c = +-*/^&|<> == << >>  if(c)t;else f;
 ```

-argtypes for x,y,z are declared, local types and result type are inferred.
+argtypes for `x,y,z` are declared, local types and result type are inferred.

+### examples

 bsearch: